Healthy Holiday Kitchen Gadgets

 A silicone baking mat eliminates the need to butter or grease cookware altogether, which can help you cut unnecessary calories.
 A favorite of many for preparing cookies, dinner rolls, and other baked goods, it can also be used for baked appetizers, chicken and more.
 Available in a variety of sizes, these mats also help cook food more evenly (here’s to the perfectly golden Christmas cookie).

-Use it: Simply place it at the base of your pan and prepare your food as you otherwise would.
+Use It: Simply place it at the base of your pan and prepare your food as you otherwise would.
 (This is a great kitchen tool for preparing recipes that already call for a good amount of butter and won’t be hurt without a little more.)

-Many oils are healthy—rich in unsaturated fats that are good for your heart.
+Many oils are healthy — rich in unsaturated fats that are good for your heart.
 But pouring oil straight from the bottle or a dispenser almost always ends up delivering more than you really need, significantly upping the fat and calories of your holiday meal.
 Using an oil mister will cut down on the amount of oil you use by creating a fine mist, much like a non-stick cooking spray bottle.

-Use it: Retire your heavy hand and use this kitchen tool to lightly coat pans, salads, fish and more.
+Use It: Retire your heavy hand and use this kitchen tool to lightly coat pans, salads, fish and more.
 Some types come equipped with a filter, allowing you to use them to dispense oils that are mixed with herbs and spices.
 Try a few squirts on your salad for a light, fragrant dressing, and always choose expeller pressed or cold pressed oils to get the biggest dose of nutrients—and flavor.

 Veggie side dishes may be the healthiest items on your holiday table.
 Unfortunately, if you’re cooking the color out of them, you’re probably losing valuable nutrients.
 What’s more, mushy, dull-looking vegetables are less likely to get eaten than vibrant, fork-tender ones.
 Keep your veggies looking and tasting their best by lightly steaming them in a stainless steamer basket instead.

-Use it: Place the steamer in a pot and fill it with enough water to reach the gadget’s bottom.
+Use It: Place the steamer in a pot and fill it with enough water to reach the gadget’s bottom.
 Wash and cut your vegetables into small pieces (they tend to cook faster that way) and place them inside the basket’s bottom.
 Once the water is boiling, cook the veggies for about five minutes or until tender.
-You may also want to add in lemon zest, garlic or other spices to the basket to infuse your side dish with new flavors and aromas.
+You may also want to add lemon zest, garlic or other spices to the basket to infuse your side dish with new flavors and aromas.